 Setting and Atmosphere in The Art of Vanishing by Cynthia Kuhn

 I’m so delighted to have Cynthia Kuhn visit again.
-She has a new book out and is here to share crafty tidbits about setting and atmosphere.
+She is here to share crafty tidbits about setting and atmosphere.
 Enjoy!

 Great to see you here!
 I brewed coffee and tea.
 I wasn’t sure which you preferred.
 Cream and sugar?

 Is that a gift you brought for me?
 You are so sweet!